sungshon/PimpMyStremio/docs/user-guide.md

 Simply press "Load in Stremio App" (the recommended choice, requires [Stremio](https://www.stremio.com/) installed), and this will load all your PimpMyStremio add-ons in Stremio.

 You should be aware that PimpMyStremio add-ons only work while PimpMyStremio is running, it is for this reason why it is recommended to set PimpMyStremio to run on start-up, you can do so by pressing the [settings button](https://pms-images.now.sh/settings-button.png) (located to the top right of the PimpMyStremio page) and enabling the "Run on start-up" setting.

-### Access Remotely

-By default, PimpMyStremio runs on LAN.
-If you wish to make PimpMyStremio (and it's add-ons) work through the Internet, to, for example, use it on your phone (with the Stremio Android app) when your away from your home, with your PC acting as a host.
-Then this is possible and I will continue by explaining how.

-First press the [settings button](https://pms-images.now.sh/settings-button.png) (located to the top right of the PimpMyStremio page), now set a password for your server.
-This is very important to do as you'll make the server available online.

-Now enable "Access remotely" and press "Save and Restart".

-Your PimpMyStremio app will restart, but this time it will load in ur browser with a remote URL, instead of a local one.

-Now there are 2 ways to continue, the simplest way is to press the [external button](https://pms-images.now.sh/external-button.png) (located to the top right of the PimpMyStremio page), and then press "Load With QR Code", then scan that QR code with ur phone and enjoy your add-ons remotely!

-The second way is to copy PimpMyStremio's URL from the browser, send it to your phone, and open it in the phone's browser, to use PimpMyStremio from there.

 ### Running on Android